codinglearner55/skills-github-pages/_posts/2024-12-12-doubleentry.md

 ---
-title: "Double entry post"
+title: "kodekloud: iptables"
 date: 2024-12-12
 ---
-This is the stuff for the double entry post
+We configured iptables to accept and block incoming traffic in the INPUT chain for an iptables configuration.
+A great intro was a the following link https://wiki.centos.org/HowTos(2f)Network(2f)IPTables.html